tomliau33/program-y/README.md

 # Readme info:

-Version: 1.2.0 <br/>
+Version: 1.3.0 <br/>
 Authors: Keith Sterling <br/>
-Date: 8th November 2017 <br/>
+Date: xx xxxxxxx 2017 <br/>

+### What's New in 1.3
+*

-### Whats New in 1.2
+### What's New in 1.2
 * RDF Engine completely rewritten to be fully compatible with Alice grammar
 * Refactored Y-Bot triples.txt into more understandable and workable files based on category
 * New RDF Formatter  tool in utils
 * Updated use of file handling to open all but neccassary files in readonly mode
 * Conversations now persistent between bot restarts

-### Whats New in 1.1
+### What's New in 1.1
 * CSV Output.
 * Default Variables

 # Introduction

-Program Y is an AIML interpretor written in Python.
-It includes an entire Python 3 framework for building you own chat bots using
+Program Y is an AIML base chat bot platform written in Python 3.x.
+It includes an entire Python 3 framework for building your own chat bots using
 Artificial Intelligence Markup Language, or AIML for short.

-Programy-Y is fully cross plaform, running on
+Programy-Y is fully cross-plaform, running on

 * Mac OSX
 * Linux
 * Windows

-100% Support for all AIML 2.0 Tags plus all Pandora bot ones they never documented
+100% Support for all AIML 2.0 Tags plus all Pandora bot ones they never documented, plus a number of additions to further improve AIML usage

 * Full support for al AIML 2.0 Tags
-* RDF Support through addtriple, deletetriple, select, uniq and uniq
+* RDF Support through addtriple, deletetriple, select uniq
 * List processing with First and Rest
-* Advanced learn support including resetlearn and resetlearnf
+* Advanced learn support including learn and learnf plus support for resetlearn and resetlearnf
-* Full Out Of Band Support
+* Full extensible Out Of Band (OOB) Support
 * Full embedded XML/HTML Support
 * Dynamic Sets, Maps and Variables
+* Persistent conversations between bot restarts
+* AIML to CSV and CSV to AIML conversion tools
+* A comprehensive [AIML 2.0 Tutorial](https://github.com/keiffster/program-y/wiki/AIML-Tutorial) with examples

 Program Y is extremely extensible, you can